ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 3 2 3
 ```

 In Python, class variables are internally handled as dictionaries.
-If a variable name is not found in the dictionary of the current class, the class hierarchy (i.e., its parent classes) are searched until the referenced variable name is found (if the referenced variable name is not found in the class itself or anywhere in its hierarchy, an `AttributeError` occurs).
+If a variable name is not found in the dictionary of the current class, the class hierarchy (i.e., its parent classes) is searched until the referenced variable name is found (if the referenced variable name is not found in the class itself or anywhere in its hierarchy, an `AttributeError` occurs).

 Therefore, setting `x = 1` in the `Parent` class makes the class variable `x` (with a value of 1) referenceable in that class and any of its children.
 That’s why the first `print` statement outputs `1 1 1`.